Fiducism

 The Seeds of Trust

-These core units form the foundation on which larger networks can build.
+These core units form the foundation upon which larger networks can build.
+Many of these communities can also arise online nowadays.

 Informal Hierarchies: The Role of Natural Authority

 A trust network is not a flat, uniform mass.
 Even in the most voluntary cooperation, informal hierarchies form based on abilities and reputation.
+Thus, authority figures can emerge in various networks, locally and online.

 These natural leaders are the living nodes of the network, the moderators of cooperation, and the guardians of its culture.
 They are proof that a society without a state does not have to be leaderless.